samkreter/kmeans-clustering-with-spatial-bias/README.md

 2. The Rand and Adjusted Rand index

-3. A graph with the ground truth and the clusterd labels `
+3. A graph with the ground truth and the clustered labels `